 Coca-Cola has increased its dividend payments by an average of 8.4% a year over the last decade.
 The company has more than doubled its dividend in 10 years.
 This is the power of dividend growth investing.

 Let’s say you invested in Coca-Cola today, and it manages to double its dividend again in 10 years.
 Your original investment will be paying you 6.4% a year – instead of 3.2% (this is called your yield on cost).

 Nick’s Notes: And you collected the dividends each and every quarter between now and then as well.
 Simple and easy way to get paid over and over again.

 In good times, in bad times, it doesn’t matter if the stock goes up or down, you keep getting paid.
 In fact, after you buy, the share price is irrelevant.
-It’s all about that quarterly cash flow.
+Dividend-paying stocks are income generating assets — it’s all about that quarterly cash flow.

 When you invest in great businesses with histories of paying rising dividends every year, you can expect your dividend income to continue increasing without you doing a thing.